Technology Deep Dive Time-of-Flight (ToF)

 A stereo camera relies on the same principle that a human eye works based on – binocular vision.
 Human binocular vision uses what is called stereo disparity to measure the depth of an object.
 Stereo disparity is the technique of measuring the distance to an object by using the difference in an object’s location as seen by two different sensors or cameras (eyes in the case of humans).

-The below image illustrates this concept very well:
+The image below illustrates this concept:

 Stereo Disparity in CamerasFigure 1 – stereo disparity